prateekvellala/Archand/README.md

 # Archand
-Control your mouse entirely using hand gestures.
+Control your mouse entirely using in-air hand gestures.

 - The autopy library can only be installed on Python 3.8 or earlier versions.
 - Recommended Python version: 3.8.10 (https://www.python.org/downloads/release/python-3810/)